Shraknard/pyaxie/README.md

 Please guys, make the code of your tools public so everybody can learn from it !

+If you encounter a problem or have a question, you can join the discord server : https://discord.gg/gqaSv2PZbF

 ## Work in progress
 - Some of the graphql are missing as functions.
 - More pre-made script are coming.